 How will the person arranging my funeral know what to do when the time comes?

-It is important to let the next of kin or executor know that you have arranged a Southern Co-operative Funeral Plan and where the funeral plan certificate can be found.
+It is important to let the next of kin or executor know that you have arranged a Southern Co-op Funeral Plan and where the funeral plan certificate can be found.
 At the time of need, they must contact your local Funeral Director

 who will organise the funeral arrangements specified in the funeral plan.